gecko0307/dagon/doc/Conf Files.md

 # Conf Files

 Conf is a configuration file format in Dagon.
-Any application using Dagon tries to read two configuration files from working directory: `settings.conf` and `input.conf`.
+Any application using Dagon tries to read two configuration files from the mounted filesystem: `settings.conf` and `input.conf`.

 ## Syntax